 If you are approached by housing providers or your health plan, you can tell them that you do not want to move.
 If you feel comfortable, you may want to tell them why you don't want to move.
-You can also call MFY's Adult Home Advocacy Project toll-free at 877-417-2427 if you want to discuss your concerns confidentially.
+You can also call MFY toll-free at (877) 417-2427 if you want to discuss your concerns confidentially.